RIT New Media Capstone

 Playtesting revealed that tooth-related animations were easy to miss near the bottom of the screen.
 We updated the UI so Scuds momentarily pop upward before attacking, making them more noticeable.
 Brushing animations also became clearer: each tooth now fills with bubbles that act as a progress bar until the tooth is fully cleaned.

-Animations
+Animations & Branding

 Style & Inspiration